HIFU is a truly remarkable breakthrough in technology, offering a non-invasive alternative to surgery.

 - During the treatment, you may feel a tingling sensation

-- There can be slight swelling, minor bruising and numbness
+- There can be temporary slight swelling, minor bruising and numbness

 - Slight discomfort after treatment but this disappears